Tait1337/converter/Readme.md

 ## Deployment

-The most basic option to run the Application is as Dockerimage with included Web Server and required convertion apps.
+The most basic option to run the Application is as Dockerimage with included Web Server and required convertion programs.

 ### Built and run as Dockerimage